Scientific Name

 Description

-×Sedeveria 'Blue Burrito' is an attractive succulent that tends to grow in clumps.
-It has long stems that bear blue leaves with a pink flush arranged in rosettes at the tip of the stems.
-The leaves have a powdery coating and turn darker with age.
+×Sedeveria 'Blue Burrito' is an attractive, clump-forming succulent with stems that bear blue-green, pointed leaves that develop a pink flush at the tips.
+The leaves are arranged in rosettes at the ends of the stems, maintaining full coverage as they grow.
+They have a powdery coating and darken with age.

 Learn more at How to Grow and Care for Sedum.